 Change can often be a scary thing.
 Recovery from addiction is a radical change from the life you knew, and so brings many fears along with it.
 With sobriety, life will continue to have the same ups and downs, but you will no longer have the ability to escape.

 Even if you realize that substance abuse is ruining your life, you may feel paralyzed by the fear of embarking on an unknown path so different from your current circumstances.
-A full, emotional sobriety demands that you take control over your fear, and don’t let it hold you back.
+Full, emotional sobriety demands that you take control over your fear, and don’t let it hold you back.

 Feeling afraid that you will never have fun if you give up your substance abuse lifestyle might be connected to a deeper fear that you won’t be capable of the change.
 Understanding the root causes of your fear is an important first step in figuring out what you can do to lighten the fear so it no longer keeps you from moving towards that which is scary but also life-giving.

 Journaling can be a really helpful tool in helping your sort through the root causes of your fear.
 You can also use mindfulness, trying to objectively allow the fear to sit with you without judgment, to gain some control and awareness of the fear within.
 If you have a root fear that is speaking disempowering lies, “speak back” with a clear declaration of your worth and ability.

 There are a variety of ways people reduce stress, getting their worries down to a level that no longer holds them back.
 Progressive relaxation means going through your entire body, breathing deeply as you think about relaxing each muscle group, from your fingers to your toes.
 Light yoga, stretching in tandem with a deep breath is very effective at relaxing you.